Honduras boosts air force in fight against drug smugglers

 Hernandez, who took office in January, has pledged to crack down on drug crime that has blighted Honduras with the world's highest murder rate of 90.4 homicides per 100,000 people, according to the United Nations.

-The Honduran Congress has given the green light to the air force to shoot down planes suspected of transporting drugs while travelling over Honduran airspace.
+The Honduran Congress has given the green light to the air force to shoot down planes suspected of transporting drugs while traveling over Honduran airspace.

 The United States had shared radar information with Honduras for tracking South American drug flights landing in the country, but suspended the agreement after the new law was approved.